 Last September we bought our first house in London.
 It was really special for us because it coincided with the same year that our entire family became British.
 Although I’ve considered London home since 2008, now it really feels, well, REAL!

-If you have bought a home in the UK you know what a long and complicated process this is, so one year on we are still celebrating!
+If you have recently bought a home, you know what a long and complicated process this is, so one year on we are still celebrating!
 I really need to write a separate post on that, but first the fun bit.

-I’ve known Caitlin Henderson since we first moved to London.
+I’ve known Caitlin Henderson since we first moved.
 She’s a UCLA grad and I went to USC so we immediately bonded over missing the sunny California weather.
 The second I saw her interior design work I knew she would be my first call when we bought a home.
-Caitlin works with global artisans as well as emerging and established artists to develop entirely unique spaces complete with handmade textiles, textured wall finishes and site specific art installations.
+Caitlin works with global artisans as well as emerging and established artists to develop entirely unique spaces complete with handmade textiles, textured wall finishes and site-specific art installations.
 She’s worked on incredible projects throughout Europe and is quickly becoming internationally recognized for her work.

 Caitlin was one of the first people I showed the house to and we immediately started discussing my vision.
 I happen to be one of the most impatient people on the planet and I wanted everything done and decorated within seconds of being handed the keys, but Caitlin urged me to slow down a bit, live in the space, and we spent HOURS and HOURS at the Chelsea Design centre looking at fabrics, wallpaper, and furniture.